yatharthranjan/Spring-Test/README.md

 # Spring-Test
 Learning to create a basic Spring REST Api

+This was created locally with the help of the following tutorial from the official spring documentation : https://spring.io/guides/gs/rest-service/ and later deployed on heruko.

 Create a simple REST spring java application and deploy it on heroku (PAAS) platform.

 This app can be tested by visiting-